awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-generating-http-responses.md

 + If the response isn't in the cache, the function is executed, CloudFront returns the response to the viewer, and also caches it\.

-For some examples of generating HTTP responses, see [Example Functions](lambda-examples.md)\.
+To see some sample code for generating HTTP responses, see [ field\-level encryption](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-examples.html#lambda-examples-generated-response-examples)\.
+You can also replace the HTTP responses in response triggers\.
+For more information, see [Updating HTTP Responses in Origin\-Response Triggers](lambda-updating-http-responses.md)\.

 ## Programming Model<a name="lambda-generating-http-responses-programming-model"></a>